mjoyceGR/AGB_grid_visualizer/README.md

 ### sorted by whether a varied or static helium assumption was used.

-### To use the smalled number of separate Zenodo DOIs possible, not all data grouped in the same way.
-The tar.gz files labeled with a string of the form "AGB_to_end_M1.XX_y-fixed.tar.gz" include all models having a mass beginning with 1 (1.00, 1.10, 1.20, etc) and adopting the fixed helium assumption.
-Files labeled in the form "AGB_to_end_M1.XX_y-varied.tar.gz" include the same, but using the helium-varied assumption.
+### To use the smallest number of separate Zenodo listings possible, not all data are grouped in the same way.
+### The tar.gz files labeled with a string of the form "AGB_to_end_M1.XX_y-fixed.tar.gz" include all models having a mass beginning with 1 (1.00, 1.10, 1.20, etc) and adopting the fixed helium assumption.
+### Files labeled in the form "AGB_to_end_M1.XX_y-varied.tar.gz" include the same, but using the helium-varied assumption.

 ###  Files labeled with a string of the form "AGB_to_end_M3.10_all.tar.gz" include both the fixed-helium and varied-helium tracks for all masses that start with 3 (3.00, 3.10, 3.20, etc).

+## These data are not required to use the grid visualizer!!
+However, the grid visualizer uses lists of filenames generated based on these data, uploaded separately.
+If you wish to modify the underlying dataset, the list files must be regenerated.

 <!-- ### helium-fixed grid
 #### phase 1